 Make sure all your tools are grease free!
 I wipe my tools with a piece of paper towel and vinegar.
 Wipe dry with a clean towel.

-Into a clean bowl add powdered sugar.
+Into a clean bowl add powdered sugar (2 cups and 1/4 cup).
 If you see lot of large clumps in the sugar, make sure to sift it first.

-Add vanilla, almond and lemon extracts into the water.
+Measure water (3 tablespoons) into a small bowl.
+Add vanilla (1/2 teaspoon), almond (1/8 teaspoon) and lemon (1/8 teaspoon-optional) extracts into the water.

 At this point you can use your icing for your project.
-Color it with gel food color if needed.
+Color it with gel food color.
+And thin it with water as needed to desired consistency.
+Fill piping bags and decorate.

 Leftover icing can be stored in plastic container, covered well with a plastic wrap to prevent it from crusting.
 Use a lid to close the container.